cdelorme/system-setup/docs/linux/dev.md

 #### [startx](../../../data/home/.xinitrc)

 We want the `startx` command to load openbox, which means we have to tell startx what to do using the `~/.xinitrc` file.
-Simply add `exec openbox-session` to `~/.xinitrc`.
+Simply add `exec ck-launch-session dbus-launch openbox-session` to `~/.xinitrc`.

 It would be wise to use `update-alternatives` to set the default window manager and session manager as well.